The use of this seal confirms that this activity has met HR Certification Institutes (HRCI) criteria for recertification credit pre-approval.

 - Rising managers

-In her 30 year career in human resources and business, she has consulted to nearly 500 small businesses and C-suite leaders.
-She has optimized employee effectiveness and helped mitigate the high costs that are associated with making hasty employment related decisions.
+In her combined 30-year career in human resources and business, she has consulted with over 500 small businesses and C-suite leaders.
+She has optimized employee effectiveness and helped mitigate the high costs associated with making hasty employment-related decisions.

-Perseverance, integrity, and relentless optimism are just of the few of the ingredients that make up what you experience when meeting and working with Brenda.
+Perseverance, integrity, and relentless optimism are just a few of the ingredients that make up what you experience when meeting and working with Brenda.